risrivas/python/README.md

-# python
+# Python

-Python projects and TDD
+* Python from Zero to Hero